-We are currently accepting applications from certified mental health and occupational therapists to join us.
+We are currently accepting applications for occupational therapists to join us.
 Contact us if you are interested.

 Executive Director & Equine Specialist